egorpavlikhin/pagedown-bootstrap/README.md

 > NB : FontAwesome compatibility lacks 2 icons :  `icon-header` and `icon-hr-line`

-A demo is viewable here: http://samwillis.co.uk/pagedown-bootstrap/demo/browser/demo.html
+A demo is included in the repository.

 Original Documentation
 ---